dpatoukas/my_efimeria/README.md

 The application already has some requirements implemented that trys to implement:
 #Doctors are not allowed to do 2 consecutive shifts
 #Doctors are not allowed to do more than doctorMaxShiftPerMonth
-#The numebr of doctors scheduled in a day should be between doctorshiftMax and doctorshiftMin
 #Distance between two shifts must be maximized
 #Doctors prefer to work less than 2 days per week
 #Doctors should only be scheduled in the days that they want to work